-Figure 2.7 smoothed data time series of the example in Figure 2.5
+Figure 2.7.
+Smoothed-data time series

 Calculating the smoothed-data time series

 The NDVI metrics calculation method combines the delay moving window method and the threshold method.
 Figure 2.8 describes the processes of calculation of NDVI metrics of the time series.